COLOR STUDIES - I. Magenta, II. Cyan, III. Yellow-Green, IV. Ink

 Burnish is a dance work that renders the phenomenon (physics and psychics) of magenta into live-performance.
 With a cast of six performers - afterimage, Color Theory, absence and saturation become vibrational frequencies and meticulous patterns.
 Scores of wild movement meld an elliptical use of weight with expressive rhythm, sharpening into something unnerving, boldly feminine, and poetic.
 Color becomes a vibrant articulation of bodies moving with velocity and tenderness.
 This project inherently and relentlessly intertwines elements of design; charging relationships of light, sound, movement, and emotion.

-Burnish is in-process and is created (in part) through the Tisch Summer Residency Festival at New York University, MFA candidacy at the University of Illinois Urbana Champaign, residency at Emory University, ShowDown at Gibney and Artist in Residence at the University of Maryland.
-I am further engaged in proposals for development and performance with Bates Dance Festival (ME) and Dancers’ Workshop (WY).
-The premiere of Burnish is tentatively set for the 2019-2020 season in NYC.
+Burnish is created (in part) during the Tisch Dance Summer Residency Program at New York University, MFA thesis research at the University of Illinois Urbana Champaign, residency at Emory University, Artist in Residence at the University of Maryland, and research residency at Bates Dance Festival.

 Thesis version- the beginning beginning.

 Through abstract considerations of color theory and design, six dancers weave distinctly charged movement frequencies into an ever-shifting elliptical landscape.
 From start to finish, finely crafted patterns of nuanced physicality pulsate through space with evocative complexity, leaving the audience bathed in a residual kinesthetic watercolor of saturation, tone, line, and vibration.